Nico59000/Cube27-formal-program-progression-example/README.md

 # Cube27-formal-program-progression-example
-a set of produced bundles starting from II-A > II-Z , II-AA > II-AZ and next to >>> II-KN only the last 3 (at the instant of progression for the repo) on over than 300 are present
+a set of produced bundles starting from II-A > II-Z , II-AA > II-AZ and next to >>> II-KN only the last 3 (at the instant of creation for the repo) on over than 300 are present